curl/everything-curl/libcurl/api.md

 `LIBCURL_VERSION_MAJOR`, `LIBCURL_VERSION_MINOR` and `LIBCURL_VERSION_PATCH`.

-These defines are, of course, only suitable to figure out the version number built *just now* and they will not help you figuring out which libcurl version that is used at runtime three years from now.
+These defines are, of course, only suitable to figure out the version number built *just now* and do not help you figuring out which libcurl version that is used at runtime three years from now.

 ## Which libcurl version runs